 During that time, the urge to create would occasionally be strong enough I’d dabble.
 I’d write a poem, or try my hand at a short story, but I never stuck with it, convinced I didn’t have it in me anymore.
 However, in 1998, the urge became overwhelming.
 My first father-in-law was diagnosed with terminal pancreatic cancer.
 He was given 30 days to live.
 My reaction to this news was to create.
 He felt constant chills from the cancer so I made him a lap quilt with simple piecing and minimal stitching.
 I knew how to sew, but I didn’t know how to make a quilt.
 I did it anyway and he was able to stay warm beneath it in his final days.

 In 2014 I decided it was time for a career change.
 I wanted out of aviation construction management, but I didn’t know what I wanted to do.
 I enrolled in an online, self-directed career coaching program.
 What I learned surprised me.
 I went into that program hoping to find a new and interesting job path.
 Instead, what I found was a soul-deep need to create.
-For me, this meant making art.
+For me, this meant making art and writing.

 From that moment, I committed myself to creativity.
 I chose to return to art quilting.
 I set myself up so I’d see my tools every evening when I got home from work.
 Initially, my work was intermittent and sporadic, and then, one day, I realized I needed to turn creating into a habit if I was going to maintain the peace creativity was giving me.
 I defined what that habit could look like for me and then I gave myself permission to fail – as long as I tried again the next day.